 In the case of a rotor-oriented control, two phase currents and the rotor position are measured.
 First, the currents are transformed into an imaginary part and a real part with the help of a Clark transformation.
 Then, they are transformed back into the rotor coordinates by way of a Park transformation.
 This allows the rotor currents to be controlled to corresponding rotor voltages using PI-controllers and to transform them back into the stator system.
-The driver signal generation uses a symmetrical pulse width modulation for the power stage in sine commutation with the third harmonic.
+The driver signal generation system uses a symmetrical pulse width modulation for the power output stage and a sine commutation with the third harmonic.